STIXProject/python-stix/README.md

 pip install cybox
 </code>

-We've documented and working on a fix for this issue, see: https://github.com/STIXProject/python-stix/issues/24
+We've documented and are working on a fix for this issue, see: https://github.com/STIXProject/python-stix/issues/24

 ## Dependencies